MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 1. Create a service guidance for every service that's currently used in your organization with the current service controls.

-   For example, if key vaults are used and there are no controls enforced on them, create a service guidance for "a key vault with no controls".
+   For example, if key vaults are used and there are no controls enforced on them, create a service guidance for `A key vault with no controls`.
 If storage accounts are in use and a policy enforces encryption, create the storage account guidance with the control that encryption will be enforced.

 2. Trigger a service review for all services that are currently in use, adding them all to the service review schedule.